Actions Speak Louder Than Goals: Valuing Player Actions in Soccer

-Depending on the type of the action, we consider up to four different body parts and up to six possible results.
+We consider up to four different body parts and up to six possible results.
 The possible body parts are \textit{foot}, \textit{head}, \textit{other}, and \textit{none}.
 The two most common results are \textit{success} or \textit{fail}, which indicates whether the action had its intended result or not.
 For example, a pass reaching a teammate or a tackle recovering the ball.
 The four other possible results are \textit{offside} for passes resulting in an off-side call, \textit{own goal}, \textit{yellow card}, and \textit{red card}.

-We represent a game as a sequence of action sets, where each action set describes the actions performed by the players in between two consecutive touches of the ball.
-More formally, each action set $A$ consists of one on-the-ball action and $n-1$ off-the-ball actions, where $n$ is the total number of players on the pitch.
-Each game is a sequence of action sets $<A_1,A_2,\ldots, A_m>$, where $m$ is the total number of touches of the ball.

-In addition to being human-interpretable, simple and complete, \repname has the added advantage of being able to naturally unify both event data and tracking data collected by providers such as Wyscout, Opta, and STATS.
-The representations used by these companies have multiple different objectives (e.g., providing information to the media or informing clubs) and are not necessarily designed to facilitate data analysis.
-Furthermore, each representation uses a slightly different terminology when describing the events that occur during a game. \repname is an attempt to unify the existing description languages into a common vocabulary that enables subsequent data analysis.
-The following sections operate on data in the \repname format.